christopherseaman/datasci_217/07/index.md

 - **Simplicity is Key**
   - Strive for clarity and avoid unnecessary complexity
-    - *Don't turn your chart into a 'Where's Waldo' page!*

 - **Ethics Matter**
   - Represent data honestly and responsibly
-    - *With great data comes great responsibility!*

 - **Design with Purpose**
   - Every element in your visualization should serve a function
-    - *No more, no less—just like a perfectly balanced equation!*

 ---